yurichan28/torrench/README.md

 ![both-search](https://raw.githubusercontent.com/kryptxy/torrench/master/images/screenshots/mix.gif)
 _(click to expand)_

-**Note:** Please do not skip thepiratebay (TPB) Readme section.
-TPB needs some configuration to work.
+**Note:** Using thepiratebay (TPB) requires some configuration to be done.
+Please do not skip the TPB readme section.

 ---